What is the ideal length of a private language lesson?

-My classes with Marek are unique because they usually last between 10 and 20 minutes, depending on the depth of the materials and how involved we become in a discussion.
+My classes with Marek are unique because they typically last between 10 and 20 minutes, depending on the depth of the materials and how involved we become in a discussion.

 Before you scream at your screen, I can honestly say that Marek has been my most committed student over the years.
 From the get-go, I think that these short but regular classes ensured that English would become a habit for him, rather than a drawn out 90-minute chore.

 On the days when we don’t have a lesson, I’m quite convinced that Marek revises his notes.
 He also listens to BBC Radio 4.
 He prefers to read or listen to lesson materials, such as TED talks, just before a lesson so that the content is fresh in his mind.

 I believe that such a routine is ideal for language learners.
 Plenty of input, speaking practice every second day, minimal preparation time and class lengths which are manageable in terms of one’s attention span.